 The bottom line of any university program is the type of opportunities available to graduates.
 The UW-Parkside Chemistry Department is proud of their excellent graduate placement record for employment, admission to graduate school and admission to professional programs such as pharmacy and medicine.

 Not everyone in the chemistry program fits the same schedule.
 That's why all freshman and sophomore classes, including those required for a chemistry minor, are also offered in the evening.
-The department offers a concentration in biochemistry as well, allowing students to combine their interest in the chemical and biological sciences.

 Here is a sample of some of the classes you may take